Clay Buchholz: Charity work

 Buchholz regularly supported the Jimmy Fund charity while a Red Sox.
 In November 2006, when he was Red Sox minor-league pitcher of the year, Buchholz was announced as a member of the New Stars for Young Stars team.
 In 2010, he was named Jimmy Fund Co-Captain with Tim Wakefield.
 He signed on for the same role in 2011.
 He and Wakefield were the 2011 Spokesplayers for the Rally Against Cancer.

-In March 2011, he partnered with Charity Wines to release his own wine label under the Longball Cellars brand.
+In March 2011, Buchholz partnered with Charity Wines to release his own wine label under the Longball Cellars brand.
 Proceeds from sales of his ChardonClay Chardonnay support the Jimmy Fund and Dana-Farber.
 He partnered with former teammate Jon Lester, who also released a Charity Wine, called CabernAce, to raise money for the Fred Hutchinson Cancer Research Center.

 Personal life

-On November 14, 2009, he married Lindsay Clubine, a model on the TV show Deal or No Deal who was featured in People magazine's "100 Most Beautiful People."
+On November 14, 2009, Buchholz married Lindsay Clubine, a model on the TV show Deal or No Deal who was featured in People magazine's "100 Most Beautiful People."
 They have three children together: two daughters and a son.
-In 2020, he and his wife filed a lawsuit against Crestbrook Insurance Company after their Austin, Texas home was demolished due to the presence of mold, with the couple claiming the insurance company refused to cover the cost of damages, that their infant son needed medical attention after sleeping in a mold-infested room, and that they refused to relocate the family to a temporary home.
+In 2020, Buchholz and his wife filed a lawsuit against Crestbrook Insurance Company after their Austin, Texas, home was demolished due to the presence of mold, with the couple claiming the insurance company refused to cover the cost of damages, that their infant son needed medical attention after sleeping in a mold-infested room, and that they refused to relocate the family to a temporary home.

-Buchholz was introduced to Clubine by Donald Trump at an event Trump hosted after a UFC fight in Anaheim, CA in 2008.
-Their wedding was held at Trump National Golf Club in Rancho Palos Verdes, CA; Trump did not attend but "footed a significant bulk of the tab."
+Buchholz was introduced to Clubine by Donald Trump at an event Trump hosted after a UFC fight in Anaheim, California in 2008.
+Their wedding was held at Trump National Golf Club in Rancho Palos Verdes, California; Trump did not attend but "footed a significant bulk of the tab."

-He is a distant relative of former Major League Baseball pitcher Taylor Buchholz.
+Buchholz is a distant relative of former Major League Baseball pitcher Taylor Buchholz.